ioilmio/news-week-clone/README.md

 - Hat tip to anyone whose code was used
 - Inspiration
-- My Micorverse Teammate that supports me
+- My Microverse Teammate that supports me

 ## 📝 License